ONLYOFFICE/office-js-api/Word/ApiTableCell/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiTableCell class.
+Returns a type of the ApiTableCellPr class.

 ## Syntax